Modernly designed loft bathroom in Ruddington

 If the answer is yes, then a loft conversion could really be for you!

 So what is the very best way to extend your property – on a tight budget – without the upheaval of moving, and increase your home’s value?
 A home extension is the obvious answer.
-This provides versatility of style, enabling you to add the preferred amount of extra area to your property.
+This provides versatility of style, enabling you to add the preferred quantity of extra area to your property.
 But for property owners a property extension will not be possible for reasons of time and cost.

 Is my house in Ruddington, Nottinghamshire suitable for a loft conversion?